benny-edlund/task-pool/README.md

 This is made possible because `be::task_pool` has the ability to match futures passed as arguments to `submit` against the value types of the task function.
 It can then placed the resulting task into a holding area while dependencies finish executing without blocking any additional threads.

-When the task arguments are ready the pool will execute the work load.
+When the task arguments are ready the pool will execute the workload.

 ```cpp